-37. That if there is an executive committee, the proportion of each different director category must be similar to that of the Board itself, and its secretary must be the secretary of the Board.
-Complies □ Complies partially □ Explanation □ Not applicable ⊠ 38.
-That the Board of Directors must always be aware of the matters discussed and decisions taken by the executive committee and that all members of the Board of Directors receive a copy of the minutes of meetings of the executive committee.
-Complies □ Complies partially □ Explanation □ Not applicable ⊠ 39.
-That the members of the audit committee, in particular its chairman, are appointed in consideration of their knowledge and experience in accountancy, audit and risk management issues, and that the majority of its members be independent directors.
-See section: C.2.1 Complies ⊠ Complies partially □ Explanation □ 40.
-That under the supervision of the audit committee, there must be a unit in charge of the internal audit function, which ensures that information and internal control systems operate correctly, and which reports to the non-executive chairman of the Board or of the audit committee.
-Complies Complies partially □ Explanation □ 41.
-That the person in charge of the group performing the internal audit function should present an annual work plan to the audit committee, reporting directly on any issues that may arise during the implementation of this plan, and present an activity report at the end of each year.
-Complies $oxtimes$ Complies partially $oxtimes$ Explanation $oxtimes$ Not applicable $oxtimes$ 42.
-That in addition to the provisions of applicable law, the audit committee should be responsible for the following: 1.
+37. category must be similar to that of the Board itself, and its secretary must be the secretary of the Board.
+Complies \square Complies partially \square Explanation \square Not applicable \boxtimes 38. decis the Board of Directors must always be aware of the matters discussed and sions taken by the executive committee and that all members of the Board of tors receive a copy of the minutes of meetings of the executive committee.
+Complies \square Complies partially \square Explanation \square Not applicable \boxtimes 39. in co the members of the audit committee, in particular its chairman, are appointed nsideration of their knowledge and experience in accountancy, audit and risk agement issues, and that the majority of its members be independent tors.
+See se ection: C.2.1 Complies $oxtimes$ Complies partially $oxtimes$ Explanation $oxtimes$ 40. of the under the supervision of the audit committee, there must be a unit in charge internal audit function, which ensures that information and internal control ems operate correctly, and which reports to the non-executive chairman of the d or of the audit committee.
+Complies $oxtimes$ Complies partially $oxtimes$ Explanation $oxtimes$ 41. shoul any is the person in charge of the group performing the internal audit function ld present an annual work plan to the audit committee, reporting directly on ssues that may arise during the implementation of this plan, and present an ity report at the end of each year.
+Complies $oxtimes$ Complies partially $oxtimes$ Explanation $oxtimes$ Not applicable $oxtimes$ 42. in addition to the provisions of applicable law, the audit committee should be onsible for the following: 1.
 With regard to information systems and internal control: a) Supervise the preparation and integrity of financial information relative to the company and, if applicable, the group, monitoring compliance with governing rules and the appropriate application of consolidation and accounting criteria. b) Ensure the independence and effectiveness of the group charged with the internal audit function; propose the selection, appointment, re- election and dismissal of the head of internal audit; draft a budget for this department; approve its goals and work plans, making sure that its activity is focused primarily on material risks to the company; receive periodic information on its activities; and verify that senior management takes into account the conclusions and recommendations of its reports.